Bazoukaa/Top-10-Movie-Analyzer/README.md

 - matplotlib

 ## Data Source
-This project uses IMDb data, which can be downloaded from the official IMDb dataset page [here](https://www.imdb.com/interfaces/).
+This project uses IMDb data, which can be downloaded from the csv files uploaded here in this repo.